 The state must also investigate cost outcomes for the demonstration as a whole, including but not limited to: administrative costs of demonstration implementation and operation, Medicaid health service expenditures, and provider uncompensated care costs.
-As noted above, the state must also analyze the costs and the budgetary effects of the HRSN and reentry demonstration initiatives.
+As noted above, the state must also analyze the costs and cost effectiveness of the HRSN services and the budgetary effects of the reentry demonstration initiative.
 In addition, the state must use findings from hypothesis tests aligned with other demonstration goals and cost analyses together to assess the demonstration's effects on the fiscal sustainability of the state's Medicaid program.